Justin Timberlake Reveals Real Reason He Left N’Sync, Talks What Is Next

 — Hollywood Reporter (@THR) February 8, 2017

-It is now twenty years after Justin Timberlake started his career with N’Sync and a lot of things have changed.
+It is now 20 years after Justin Timberlake started his career with N’Sync, and a lot of things have changed.
 Justin was the youngest member of N’Sync, and now as a solo artist, he has sold 26 million albums.
 Justin actually admits that he can’t remember not being famous because he has been doing this so long.
 He has a few small memories before his life changed, but not many.
-At just 11-years-old Justin ended up being cast on The New Mickey Mouse Club after talking his mom into taking him to Florida to audition for the show.
-Justin talked about it a bit.
+At just 11-years-old, Justin ended up being cast on The New Mickey Mouse Club after talking his mom into taking him to Florida to audition for the show.

 “We were at the age when you just soak in everything.
 We were taking acting classes, music classes, dance classes.
 We were learning how coverage and editing and cinematography work.
 And being put in front of a live audience, learning how to engage the crowd to get a laugh.
 Honestly, it was like SNL for children.”